AvaloniaUI/avalonia-docs/docs/guides/platforms/macos-development.md

 ---

-# 👉 macOS
+# macOS Development

-Getting started developing for the macOS backend
+Getting started developing for the macOS

 ## Native code